kentor/www.kentor.dev/_posts/2014-05-31-clipping-backgrounds-with-css-masks.md

   </div>
 </div>

-As you can see, the opaque (red) pixels of mask told the browser to render the corresponding pixels of the image, and the transparent pixels left those pixels of the image unrendered.
+As you can see, the pixels of the ness image are rendered only where the corresponding pixel in the mask image is opaque (red).

 So to achieve what we made in the beginning of the article where we have a semi-transparent white background with the ness image cut out, the mask image has to look like it's opaque everywhere except the transparent cut out of the ness image in the center.
 In other words the mask image has to look something like this: